On the connection between microscopic description and memory effects in open quantum system dynamics: System-environment correlations, environmental states and information flow

 Evaluating the two global states via Eq.(\ref{eq:global}), the difference in their system-environment correlations appears immediately clear, showing that we are indeed in the situation illustrated in Fig.\ref{fig:sk}\footnote{Eq.(\ref{eq:global}) refers to the global state in the interaction picture with respect to $H_S+H_E$; on the other hand, the latter is related to the state in the Schr{\"o}dinger picture via the factorized unitary operator $e^{-i H_S t} \otimes e^{-i H_E t}$, which does not affect the system-environment correlations.
-For future convenience we also note that the three terms at the r.h.s. of Eq.(\ref{eq:bound}) do not change when moving from the interaction to the Schr{\"o}dinger picture or viceversa, due to the invariance of the trace distance under unitary operations.}.
+For future convenience we also note that the three terms at the r.h.s. of Eq.(\ref{eq:bound}) do not change when moving from the interaction to the Schr{\"o}dinger picture or viceversa, due to the invariance of the trace distance under unitary operations.
+Finally, the comparison between states related to different dynamics performed in Fig.\ref{fig:4} is the same in the interaction and Schr{\"o}dinger picture, due to the specific choice of the initial states. }.
 In the first model, the global state at time $t$ is

 which is a zero-discord state, indicating the classical nature of the correlations between the open system and the environment \cite{Ollivier2001,Henderson2001,Modi2012}; zero-discord states are a proper subset of the set of separable states.
 On the other hand, in the second model the global state at time $t$ can be written as